tidyverse/readxl/README.md

 ## Installation

-The easiest way to install the latest released version from CRAN is to install the whole tidyverse:
+The easiest way to install the latest released version from CRAN is to install the whole tidyverse (NOTE: you will still need to load readxl explicitly, i.e. it is not a core tidyverse package loaded via `library(tidyverse)`.)

 ``` r
 install.packages("tidyverse")